Amybo-org/pages/content/en/docs/Pioflo/_index.md

 ## Affordable, infinitely scaleable bioreactors

 The basic concept of Pioflo is that we turn the tried-and-tested [Pioreactor](https://pioreactor.com/) into a flow through cell.
-This means that any size of <abbr title="completely stirred tank reactor">CSTR</abbr> can be converted to a bioreactor by adding a Pioflo to control the <abbr title="completely stirred tank reactor">CSTR</abbr> using real-time measurement of optical density.
+This means that any size of <abbr title="perfectly mixed Continuous Stirred-Tank Reactor">Ideal CSTR</abbr> can be converted to a bioreactor by adding a Pioflo to control the <abbr title="Continuous Stirred-Tank Reactor">CSTR</abbr> using real-time measurement of optical density.

 ![Pioflo TRL4 Sketch](./Pioflo_v0_01_sketch.png)